Friends of Hailey Park

 what3words: ///squad.slide.froth

-Images show the construction of the Loop Bridge.
-Reproduced with the permission of the Museum of Wales.
+Shown are a series of photos showing the construction of the Loop bridge, circa 1900.
+Reproduced with the kind permission of the Museum of Wales.

 8 The Afon Taf Viaduct Grade II Listed